Anđelo Srzentić

-Anđelo Srzentić (born 25 January 1990) is a Croatian footballer who most recently played for German amateur side SV Viktoria Herxheim.
+Anđelo Srzentić (born 25 January 1990) is a Croatian footballer who most recently played as a midfielder for German amateur side SV Viktoria Herxheim.

-Playing career
+Career

 Srzentić began his career in 2008 with NK Zadar in the Croatian First Football League.
 Following his stint in the Croatian top tier he played in the Croatian Third Football League with NK Velebit, and NK Raštane.
 In 2012, he went overseas to Canada to play with Toronto Croatia in the Canadian Soccer League.
 In his debut season, he helped Croatia clinch the First Division title.
 He contributed a goal in a 4–0 victory over rivals the Serbian White Eagles in the semi-finals.
 He was featured in the CSL Championship final against Montreal Impact Academy, and won the match 1–0.

 He returned to Croatia in 2013 to play with NK Dragovoljac Poličnik in the First County Football League.
 The following year he played abroad in Germany to play with SV Röchling Völklingen in the Oberliga Rheinland-Pfalz/Saar.
 In 2015, he signed with SC Hauenstein, where on 21 August 2016 he scored a goal against Bayer Leverkusen in a 2–1 defeat in the 2016–17 DFB-Pokal.
 After a season with Hauenstein, he signed a contract with SV Rülzheim.

 In 2021, he signed with SV Viktoria Herxheim in the Landesliga.